alextanhongpin/cheat-sheet/git.md

 ## Pre commit hooks

 Ensure you have a changelog edited in your current branch.
+Currently there's no way to find out what is the first commit from the current branch, unless I refer to the original branch where it originated from.
+Usually it will be `main/master`, but probably a better way to do it is to write another script to find the origin.
 ```sh
 #!/bin/bash